Southern Illinois University School of Medicine: Patient care

 Training programs in Springfield are supported primarily by the city's two large tertiary care hospitals – Memorial Medical Center (507 beds) and HSHS St. John's Hospital (431 beds).
 Combined, these hospitals have more than 45,000 admissions and more than 123,000 emergency room visits annually.
 Services include the only Level 1 trauma center in the area between Peoria and St. Louis and a regional burn center.
 SIU has additional affiliations with hospitals in Quincy, Decatur, and Carbondale.
 Outreach clinics go to 100 sites in 46 communities.
 SIU partners with many hospitals and addition clinics in other communities in central and southern Illinois.

 To complement the hospital-based setting, SIU HealthCare, the ambulatory clinics of SIU School of Medicine, employ nearly 300 full-time physicians who supervise more than 477,000 clinic visits per year in our primary and specialty care clinics as well as approximately 145,000 hospital visits.
 The patient base of the Springfield region includes more than 500,000 people in at least 10 counties.

 The Simmons Cancer Institute at SIU has dedicated clinics for patients with breast, colorectal, gynecologic, head and neck, hematologic, skin, pediatric, prostate, and lung cancer.

 Research

 Research at SIU School of Medicine, as of 2016, consists of numerous projects underway in 100-plus laboratories.
 Notable areas of research include hearing loss, including tinnitus, noise-induced and age-related hearing loss, Alzheimer's Disease and aging.
 One of the other leading areas of research at SIU is in oncology, with the Simmons Cancer Institute at SIU being the largest oncology facility in Illinois outside of Chicago.
 Ongoing research includes projects on basic molecular mechanism of tumorigenesis, identifying molecular biomarkers for early detection of cancer, developing an effective vaccine against herpes simplex and identifying targets for molecular level cancer treatment.
 The Springfield Combined Laboratory Facility is a five-story building, and an additional facility that houses immunology and virology laboratories and a biomedical research imaging suite.
 The Springfield and Carbondale campuses have multiple other medical research buildings.
-For the 2021 U.S. News & World Report rankings, SIU was Unranked in Research.